You are using an outdated browser. For a faster, safer browsing experience, upgrade for free today.

 Quick version: we use information to run BTR, support uploads and transactions, operate the mobile app, verify purchases, send notifications, support messaging, process payments, prevent fraud and abuse, personalise discovery, moderate content, operate AI and audio tools, generate analytics, improve products, handle rights complaints, maintain records, and comply with law.
 We do not sell personal data in the ordinary data-broker sense.

 Mobile app privacy position: the BTR mobile app uses first-party server-side analytics.
 We do not currently integrate third-party mobile analytics SDKs such as Mixpanel, Amplitude, Facebook SDK, or Firebase Analytics.
-We do not use Apple IDFA or cross-app advertising identifiers in the mobile app.
-App-store crash, billing, account, and push-notification infrastructure may still process data through Apple and Google as described below.
+We do not use Apple IDFA or cross-app advertising identifiers in the mobile app, and we do not ask for App Tracking Transparency permission to track you across other companies' apps and websites.
+App-store crash, billing, account, authentication, and push-notification infrastructure may still process data through Apple and Google as described below.

 Important: the mobile app supports anonymous-first onboarding.
 We may create a generated anonymous identifier and collect device, usage, listening, search, location-if-granted, and engagement data before you create a full account.
 If you later sign up, that previous anonymous activity may become associated with your authenticated account.